TheresaLui/SelfHelpContent_v2/articles/compute-rhc/servicehealth-virtualmachines-impactedbyoutage.md

 	cloudEnvironments="public"
 />

-# Azure service issue with your Virtual Machine
+# Your resource was impacted by an Azure service issue

 At <!--$startTime--> startTime <!--/$startTime-->, your virtual machine <!--$resourceName--> resourceName <!--/$resourceName-->, was impacted by an Azure service issue: <!--$eventTitle--> eventTitle <!--/$eventTitle-->.